valu-digital/wp-testing-tools/README.md

 - Github Action Workflow for continuous integration
 - Example plugin on how to setup all this

+## Starting

+For new projects you can just copy all from `plugin/` and rename the "example" strings.

+For existing projects you can install this using composer

+    composer require --dev valu/wp-testing-tools
+    # You'll want the wp-browser too
+    composer require --dev lucatume/wp-browser

+After installing you can copy the test files to your plugin with

+    ./vendor/bin/wptt-configure

 ## Plugin files

 The example plugin is under the `plugin/` directory.
 Lets go through it file